Scattering and delay time for 1D asymmetric potentials: the step-linear and the step-exponential cases: Introduction

-In our quantum mechanical step variant of the problem we recover both these features in the limit in which the step height $U_0 \to \infty$, and the potential reduces to the half-space harmonic oscillator.
+In our quantum mechanical step variant of the problem we recover both these features in the limit in which $U_0 \to \infty$, and the potential reduces to the half-space harmonic oscillator.
 Then, it is conceivable that the harmonic one is the only confining barrier which displays a constant nonvanishing delay $\tau$ in the limit of high energies.
 For steeper barriers we expect $\tau$ to vanish at high energies, while for milder ones we expect the delay to become infinite in this limit, in accordance with the corresponding classical situations.
 Similarly, we expect that, as $U_0 \to \infty$, the spacing between two neighboring discrete levels tends to infinity in the former case and to zero in the latter.

-In the present paper we corroborate this conjecture by analyzing two examples, the ``step-linear'' potential and the ``step-exponential'' one.
-Both these problems can be exactly solved by the use of the integral representation method.
+Here we analyze the ``step-linear'' and the ``step-exponential'' potentials.
+Both these problems can be solved exactly using the integral representation method, which is interesting \emph{per se}, as it can be applied to more general problems.